CiscoCSS/catc_commandrunner/README.md

 ## Catalyst center command runner functionality to find cdp neighbors
 Cisco Catalyst Center managing your network devices can be queried to find out cdp neighbors easily without ssh to individual devices.
 Catalyst center keeps track of all devices and command runner api allows to run commands on all those devices.
 This code shows how to achieve same.
+This code works against Catalyst Center release 2.3.7.9.

 ## Business Challenge
 Find out all cdp neighbors on scale.
 Example: PnP will have those neigbor device that can be onboarded from neigbor list that is generated.
 Like - IE3400.